BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/labs/creating_datastore.md

 Next, create a file called `mongo-client.js`

-This is where we'll configure the _client_, or the _software_ that connects to the server.
-AKA our DataStore
+This is where we'll configure the _client_, or the _software_ that connects to the server AKA our `DataStore`

 The server, in this case, is `localhost:27017`